Radio Exe

-Radio Exe (formerly Exeter FM) is an independent local radio station based in Exeter, Devon, England.
+Radio Exe (formerly Exeter FM) is an Independent Local Radio station based in Exeter, Devon, England, which broadcasts across Devon and West Dorset.

+As of September 2024, the station broadcasts to a weekly audience of 51,000, according to RAJAR.

 Presenters

-Presenters include Matt Rogers, Neil Walker, Ashley Jeary, Dean Brame, Jamie Taylor, Nino Firetto and Paul Nero.
-Former presenter Simon Jupp was elected as MP for East Devon in the 2019 United Kingdom general election.
+Presenters include Matt Rogers, Neil Walker, Ashley Jeary, Dean Brame, Jamie Taylor, Brad Hardware and Saira Franklin.

 History

 Exeter FM launched on 18 February 2008 as part of the London-based Sunrise Radio Group.

 In June 2011, the station was taken over by Exe Broadcasting Ltd, a new company owned by local broadcaster Paul Nero.
 The station relaunched as Radio Exe on Tuesday 10 January 2012 at 7:55 am, when breakfast presenter Ben Clark played Billy Joel’s 'River of Dreams'.

 In August 2016, Devon Radio Ltd, owned fully by Celador Radio, sold their 40% share in Radio Exe.
 This also led to the resignation of Paul Smith, a director of the station who is also the chairman of Celador, resulting in the station becoming 100% locally controlled and owned.

 In 2020, during the COVID-19 pandemic, the station launched an emergency fundraising drive to keep the station local due to a lack of advertising revenue and other factors.
 The fundraiser was successful with £45,919 raised.